Admin-7/Mr-Robot-techniques/Persona-based-training-matrix.md

 1. Often, "experts" simply demand that people take too many actions in too short a time.
 This is exacerbated by the clickbait nature of news, with lists of "tips" that don't thoroughly explain what each "tip" is or why it's useful.
 Confused readers are bombarded with a list of *many* things they don't understand, so they naturally feel overwhelmed and shut down.

 These are on top of the implicit (cis)sexism and capitalist framing of many of these guides, which are simply so pervasive that we consider an exhaustive accounting of these obstacles superfluous here.

-This training matrix is not intended to be an end-user resource, but rather a resource for digital security and communications privacy trainers/teachers.
-Its goal is to provide a resource to meet the following challenge: "how do we teach threat modeling, without ever saying the word 'threat model' or using any other jargon, to people who don't want to have to care about digital/computer security, but know that they need to care anyway?"

 # The matrix